haifenghuang/magpie/README.md

 ## Use `go` language modules
 Magpie has experimental support for working with `go` modules.

-If you need to use `go`s language package fucntion, you first need to use `RegisterFunctions' or `RegisterVars` to register `go` language functions or types into magpie language.
+If you need to use go`s language package function, you first need to use `RegisterFunctions` or `RegisterVars` to register `go` language functions or types into magpie language.

 Below is an example of `main.go`(extracted):